jsmack/learn/infra/docker/udemy/kame1/047/readme.md

 # COPY instruction
-- You can import the files int the build context into the docker image by using COPY instruction.
+- You can import the files in the build context into the docker image by using COPY instruction.

 ## Check